EshaanAgg/web/src/content/blog/placements/oa_1.md

 ## Quant Desk Analyst

-Two coding questions were asked which were same for all the students were asked.
+Two coding questions were asked which were same for all the students.

-1. A simple implementation of two pointers was to be done, which was described in the question itself.
+1. A simple implementation of two pointers needed to be done, which was described in the question itself.
 Brute approach needed.
 LC Easy level.

 2. You are given a matrix of size $100 X 100$ with values between $1$ and $50$.
 In one operation, you can choose any one element, and delete all the elements with the same value in the row and column of the picked element (along with the element itself).
 Give the minimum number of operations to delete all the elements.

    <details>
    <summary>Spoiler</summary>

    You can read about [question 2](https://leetcode.com/discuss/interview-question/5846629/SquarePoint-OA-Desk-Quant) here.
-The question actually turns out to be NP Complete, and thus the best you can do is brute force and try all orderings.
-In the OA to pass the questions, you had to use the (incorrect) greedy approach, where you would always choose the element whose deletion would result in the maximum number of deletions.
+The question actually turns out to be NP complete, and thus the best you can do is brute force and try all orderings.
+To pass the question, you had to use a (incorrect) greedy approach, where you would always choose the element whose deletion would result in the maximum number of deletions.
 To solve it in actual constraints, you can [try this](https://codeforces.com/gym/101246/problem/C) on Codeforces.

    </details>